Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

     name: python3
 ---

-# Selecting and joining data between layers based on spatial relationships
+# Selecting data based on spatial relationships

-When working with geospatial data, it is a quite common situtation that you need to do specific GIS operations based on how two (or more) data layers are located on top of each other.
-For instance, finding out if a certain point is located inside of an area, or whether a line intersects with another line (or a polygon), are one of the fundamental geospatial operations that are needed when selecting data for a specific region.
-These kind of spatial queries relate to {term}`topological spatial relations` which are fundamental constructs that describe how two or more geometric objects relate to each other concerning their position and boundaries.
+When working with geospatial data, it is a quite common situtation that you need to do specific GIS operations based on how two (or more) data layers are located in relation to each other.
+For instance, finding out if a certain point is located inside of an area, or whether a line intersects with another line (or a polygon), are one of the fundamental geospatial operations that are needed when e.g. selecting data for a specific region.
+These kind of queries are commonly called as {term}`spatial queries`.
+Spatial queries are conducted based on the {term}`topological spatial relations` which are fundamental constructs that describe how two or more geometric objects relate to each other concerning their position and boundaries.
 Topological spatial relations can be exemplified by relationships such as *contains*, *touches* and *intersects* ({cite}`Clementini_1994`).
 In GIS, the topological relations play a crucial role as they enable queries that are less concerned with the exact coordinates or shapes of geographic entities but more focused on their relative arrangements and positions.
 For instance, regardless of their exact shape or size, a lake *inside* a forest maintains this relationship even if the forest's boundaries or the lake's size change slightly, as long as the lake remains enclosed by the forest.
 Next, we will learn a bit more details about these topological relations and how to use them for spatial queries in Python.

 ## Topological spatial relations